DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P03/540/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in series of groups and there numbers and with that it uses a team system of queues that prints them in order of which team is in the front.
+This program is written in C++ and it takes in series of groups and there numbers and with that it uses a team system of queues that prints them in order of which team is in the front.

 ### Files